SysKitTeam/docs-point/common-tasks/syskit-point-tasks.md

 * [**Permissions Review**](permissions-review.md)
 * [**Lifecycle Management**](lifecycle-management.md)

-Click on the appropriate link to learn more about how to resolve a specific type of task.
+Click the appropriate link to learn more about how to resolve a specific type of task.

 ## My Tasks